Lost Experience: Second phase

 On 19 June, Rachel Blake's blog is revealed in the source code of the Hanso foundation site, which comes to play a major part of the second phase of the game.
 Rogue investigator Blake posts videos of her traveling around the world (mostly Europe) to uncover the secret agenda of the Hanso Foundation.

 Third phase

 hansoexposed.com is launched through a stunt at Comic-Con on 22 July 2006, marking the start of the Lost Experience phase three.
 The website (which was identified earlier as sharing IP address with thehansofoundation.org) features open-registration accounts to a video sequence editor.
 By entering alphanumeric codes new video segments can be added.
-New codes are expected to be released regularly — entering an invalid code yields a statement that the code in question does not work at this particular time.

 The final sequence of video segments became known as the Sri Lanka Video.